margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## What is a priority for you right now? ##
+Disciplining thought and speech on social media and in interaction with people seems to be a prioirty.
+Social media, a virtual place where temptations to compare, stalk, harass lurk.
+Social media, a virtual place with beautiful imagery and intellectual conversations.
+It's good to go outside, run, skip, and take a break from social media.

 ## If you had a 'do-over' button, what one event in your life would you like to have a second chance at? ##
 If I had a 'do-over' button, over a year ago, I would never have sent the letter with the guns and the gun emojis.
 Instead I would have continued to appreicate the African Americans and people in my life expressing love.
 I am grateful for freedom and trust expressed with African Americans, and spiritual guidance to understand Malcolm X's vision for racial harmony.
 I would not have sent the awful letter and awful notes, and I am grateul for an interracial society and freedom to feel connected with all of humanity at once.